brianmathews/PPTcrunch/README.md

 The program uses intelligent decision-making for optimal results:

-1. **GPU First**: Attempts NVIDIA GPU acceleration for faster compression
+1. **Hardware First**: Attempts NVIDIA NVENC (Windows) or Apple VideoToolbox (macOS) for faster compression
-2. **CPU Fallback**: Falls back to CPU encoding if GPU fails or is unavailable
+2. **CPU Fallback**: Falls back to CPU encoding if hardware acceleration fails or is unavailable
 3. **Size Comparison**: Compares compressed file size to original after encoding
 4. **Best Choice**: Keeps whichever file is smaller (compressed or original)
 5. **XML Preservation**: Only updates XML references for files that actually changed extensions